cpt_sentinels

 A Voice in the Forest – A warning for the Days to Come

-Across earth, in silence, Sentinels wait — out in the cosmos, deep within an embryonic wilderness, a voice whispers: ‘Wake up, it is time.’
+In silence, Sentinels wait — out in the cosmos, deep within an embryonic wilderness, a voice whispers: ‘Wake up, it is time.’

 THE SENTINELS

-Guardians of memory vision and voice
+Guardians of memory, vision and voice

 Sentinels guard the quiet truths.